my seed-catalog shopping rules

 - Don’t grow something in bulk that you can’t cure and store properly, even if it’s a staple of your diet.
 Do the research in advance.

-- Collaborate: My friend Andrew and I often compare our orders, and swap partial packets or plants to get around wasted effort and cash.
+- Collaborate: A friend and I often compare our orders, and swap partial packets or plants to get around wasted effort and cash.

 - Don’t overlook an investment in pest-prevention, such as floating row covers and hoops to support them.
 If handled carefully, these are reusable for many years, and save many a crop.

-- Consider trading up this year to seeds labeled as OG, or organically grown.
+- Consider trading up to seeds labeled as OG, or organically grown.
 This puts your dollars where they will do the most to support environmentally sound farming practices that deplete fewer resources, including the soil itself.
+And those seed are the best match for your organic garden.
+Here’s why.